-The obverse of the new silver dollar was based on the concept of Britannia, who appeared on British coinage.
-Artist Thomas Sully made a number of sketches from which assistant engraver Christian Gobrecht executed the designs.
-The female figure of Liberty is seated on a rock, holding a pole in her hand with a Phrygian cap atop.
-Her right hand rests on a shield with the inscription LIBERTY.
-The date is placed below the seated figure, thirteen stars are around, and no further lettering is noted.
+The obverse design of the Seated Liberty Dollar was based on the concept of Britannia, who appeared on British coinage.
+Artist Thomas Sully made a number of sketches which Christian Gobrecht translated into designs for the Gobrecht Dollar and Robert Ball Hughes further modified for the Seated Liberty Dollar.
+The obverse features a depiction of the female figure of Liberty seated on a rock.
+In her left hand, she holds a pole with a Phrygian cap atop, while her right hand rests upon a shield inscribed LIBERTY.
+Thirteen stars surround the image and the date appears below.